-Amazon reimbursement services such as Eva Reimbursement offer an easier way to get refunds.
-Eva audits all your FBA sales, transactions, shipments, refunds, reimbursements, and inventory data, detects potential FBA reimbursement cases using artificial intelligence technology.
+Amazon reimbursement services, such as Eva’s FBA Reimbursement service, offer an easier way to get refunds.
+Eva audits all your FBA sales, transactions, shipments, refunds, reimbursements, and inventory data and detects potential FBA reimbursement cases using artificial intelligence technology.

 After filing the claim, the reimbursement appears in your account 4-5 days after Amazon approves it.
 Moreover, you can inspect all your refunds from the reimbursement report, including those requested by you and those generated automatically.

 What to Do If Your Amazon FBA Reimbursement Claim is Denied

 If your Amazon FBA reimbursement claim is denied, don’t worry.
 You can take steps to address the denial and potentially get the reimbursement you deserve.
 Follow these steps when your claim is denied: